pusher/pusher-websocket-java/README.md

 ## Library Development Environment

+### Prerequisites

+* Apache Maven, the build system used for the project

 ### Cloning the project

-* If you don't have it already, [download Maven](http://maven.apache.org/download.cgi) and add the `mvn` executable to your path.
-* Clone the project: `git clone https://github.com/pusher/pusher-java-client.git`
+* Clone the project: `git clone https://github.com/pusher/pusher-java-client`
 * Change to the top level directory for the project: `cd pusher-java-client`
 * Retrieve the Java-WebSocket library: `git submodule update --init`